 Dominion Energy followed a rigorous, competitive procurement process to reach an agreement on major contract packages for CVOW, resulting in the selection of industry leading wind partners.

-Below is a brief summary of the recently finalized contracts:
+Below is a brief summary of the major contracts:

-• EEW SPC, with more than 80 years of experience producing steel pipe and corresponding pipe components, to manufacture 176 steel monopile foundations, the largest being 268 feet long and weighing 1,755 tons.
+• EEW SPC, with more than 80 years of experience producing steel pipe and corresponding pipe components, will manufacture 176 steel monopile foundations, the largest being 268 feet long and weighing 1,755 tons.

-• Bladt Industries to manufacture 176 transition pieces, weighing as much as 800 tons, and bind the monopile foundation and turbine together, while providing physical access to the turbines.
-Bladt has more than 25 years of experience working with turbine foundations and offshore substations.
+• CS Wind (formerly Bladt Industries) will manufacture 176 transition pieces, weighing as much as 800 tons, and bind the monopile foundation and turbine together while providing physical access to the turbines.
+CS Wind has more than 25 years of experience working with turbine foundations and offshore substations.

-• Bladt Industries and Semco Maritime to manufacture components for the three offshore substations, which are multi-story units weighing about 4,000 tons each, a topside platform with helicopter landing pad 157 feet above the water and support structures installed in the sea floor.
+• CS Wind and Semco Maritime will manufacture components for the three offshore substations, which are multi-story units weighing about 4,000 tons each, a topside platform with helicopter landing pad 157 feet above the water and support structures installed in the sea floor.

-• DEME Offshore US LLC and Prysmian Group as a consortium to provide Balance of Plant services, including the transportation and installation of the foundation and substation components and installation of the subsea cables.
+• DEME Offshore US LLC and Prysmian Group, as a consortium, will provide Balance of Plant services, including the transportation and installation of the foundation and substation components and installation of the undersea cables.
 DEME Offshore, with a vast array of offshore experience, has installed more than 2,600 offshore wind turbine generators and 2,100 foundations worldwide.

 The need to use local content is an important aspect of our discussions with prime contractors and subcontractors.